 The University of Illinois Health Services Facilities System (System) comprises the University of Illinois Hospital (Hospital) and associated clinical facilities providing patient care at, but not limited to, the University of Illinois at Chicago Medical Center.
-The System is a tertiary care facility located primarily in Chicago, Illinois offering a full range of clinical services.
+The System is a tertiary care facility located primarily in Chicago, Illinois, offering a full range of clinical services.
 The System does not include the operations of the University of Illinois' Medical Service Plans or Colleges of Medicine.
 Management of the System is the responsibility of the University of Illinois (University).

-The System was established by a Bond Resolution (Resolution) of the Board of Trustees (Board) of the University of Illinois adopted on January 22, 1997.
-These financial statements have been prepared to satisfy the requirements of the 1997B and 2008 bond indentures.
+The System was established by a Bond Resolution (Resolution) of the Board of Trustees (Board) of the University adopted on January 22, 1997.
+These financial statements have been prepared to satisfy the requirements of the 1997B, 2008 and 2013 bond indentures.
 The financial balances and activities of the System, included in these financial statements, are included in the University's financial statements.
 The financial statements of the System are prepared in accordance with U.S. generally accepted accounting principles as prescribed by the Governmental Accounting Standards Board (GASB).
 The System is not a separate legal entity and has not presented management's discussion and analysis.

-The financial statements include certain prior year comparative information that has been derived from the System's 2012 financial statements.
+The financial statements include certain prior year comparative information that has been derived from the System's 2013 financial statements.
 Such information does not include all of the information required to constitute a presentation in conformity with U.S. generally accepted accounting principles.
-Accordingly, such information should be read in conjunction with the System's financial statements for the year ended June 30, 2012.
+Accordingly, such information should be read in conjunction with the System's financial statements for the year ended June 30, 2013.
+Due to the implementation of GASB Statement No. 65, as discussed in note 1(o), a restatement was made to the 2013 financial statement amounts.
+Specifically, the July 1, 2012 net position was restated to reflect the impact of writing off the unamortized bond issuance costs that were previously capitalized.
+Additionally, the 2013 Statement of Net Position was changed to reflect losses on refundings for the System's bonds as a deferred outflow of resources, as required by GASB Statement No. 65.